reelyactive/barnacles-elasticsearch/README.md

 [Elasticsearch](https://www.elastic.co/products/elasticsearch) interface for [barnacles](https://github.com/reelyactive/barnacles/) open source software.
 Stores _raddec_ and/or _dynamb_ events in Elasticsearch.

-- Version 1.1 expects an Elasticsearch v8.x instance, but should be backwards-compatible with v7.x nonetheless
+- __Version 1.1__ expects an Elasticsearch 8.x instance, but should be backwards-compatible with 7.x nonetheless
-- Version 1.0 expects an Elasticsearch v7.x instance (see release-1.0 branch)
+- __Version 1.0__ expects an Elasticsearch 7.x instance (see release-1.0 branch)

 Installation